ni/nimi-python/docs/nidcpower/functions.rst

 .. py:method:: measure_multiple()

     Returns arrays of the measured voltage and current values on the specified output channel(s).
-Each call to this function blocks other function calls until the measurements are returned from the device.
+Each call to this method blocks other method calls until the measurements are returned from the device.
 The order of the measurements returned in the array corresponds to the order on the specified output channel(s).